housecurve/housecurve.github.io/docs/tuning/time_align.md

 ![subwoofer phase change](/assets/img/subwoofer_align_phase_change.png "Phase plot showing different delay adjustments")

 Counterintuitively, the subwoofer phase measurements above (green) were generated by delaying the main speakers (grey).
-This works because delaying the main speakers also delays the chirp sound which is the reference for the subwoofer phase.
+This works because delaying the main speakers also delays the chirp, which is the timing reference.
 Subwoofers tend to have more delay to begin with, so delaying the main speakers to match is often the correct adjustment.

 Finally, in the plot below, the audio system is aligned, but on the wrong cycle (too much delay).
 While the main speakers and subwoofer have the nearly same phase at the crossover frequency, the phase slopes are different.
 This is sometimes described as “phase aligned but not time aligned”.
 In this situation, try adding or subtracting a delay of one crossover wavelength (ex: 10 ms at 100 Hz).
 With a subwoofer, you can also try inverting the polarity (aka "phase" switch).
 This effectively changes the subwoofer's delay by 1/2 a wavelength, thus it is also necessary to add or subtract a delay of half a crossover wavelength (ex: 5 ms at 100 Hz).

 ![subwoofer phase not time](/assets/img/subwoofer_align_phase_not_time.png "Phase aligned but not time aligned")

-As with the [magnitude method](#time-align-using-magnitude), the group delay plot can be consulted to double check the alignment.
-This requires taking a new measurement with both speakers active.

-In the example plots above, the crossovers were disabled to ensure the measurements had enough signal on either side of the crossover to see the phase slope.
-Use caution when measuring with crossovers disabled as this could lead to audio system damage.
-An alternative approach is to disable [Coherence Blanking](../manual/plot_setup.md#coherence-blanking).

-The degree of success one will have with this method depends a lot on the audio system and the room.
-Sometimes it is better to start with the magnitude method and fine tune using the phase method.
+The degree of success one will have with the phase method depends a lot on the audio system and the room.
+It is recommended that you try the [magnitude method](#time-align-using-magnitude) first and then fine tune with the phase method.